11 Decentralization: The Indian experience, Raghav Gaiha, India

 Liberated village of Jahnitala

-take/repay loans within a year at 25% annually.
-The interest adds to
+loans within a year at 25% annually.
+The interest adds to common funds, so

-common funds, so borrowers do not mind the higher rate.
-Fifty years ago
+borrowers do not mind the higher rate.
+Fifty years ago village elders began

-village elders began reforestation of common wastelands guarded at village
+reforestation of common wastelands guarded at village expense.
+All households

-expense.
-All households must be represented at village meetings: a fine is
+must be represented at village meetings: a fine is imposed for non-attendance,

 Apart from the Government-sponsored institution, Council for Advancement of People's Action and Rural Technology (CAPART), which promotes voluntary action and propagates rural technologies through NGOs, financing institutions such as the Small Industries Development Bank of India (SIDBI) and the National Bank for Agriculture and Rural Development (NABARD) have also promoted micro financial services through NGOs.
 Among NGOs, MYRADA (the Mysore Resettlement and Development Agency), Mysore, Karnataka, and SEWA (the Self-Employed Women's Association), Ahmedabad, Gujarat offer good examples of NGOs.